jszama/jszama/README.md

   - decrease resource usage while in background
   - UI/UX changes

+##### Holiday Booking AI Agent (Google ADK)
+  - designing the workflow of the agent
+  - designing the UI
+  - learning about AI Agents

 ##### Personal Portfolio Website
   - designing the UI of the website
   - writing biography and project descriptions